Home

 Grading Info

 All our records are WASHED and PLAY CHECKED both sides before listing.
+See below for our Grade, Warp & other definitions.

-OUR AUDIO PLAY TESTING IS NOT JUST PLAY GRADING: We wash every record & then play at least a section of the start of both sides to see it sounds 'right' for the given Visual grade.
+We wash every record & then play at least a section of the start of both sides to see it sounds 'right' for the given Visual grade.
 On many records we have played the whole track & many you can hear yourself via our MP3 Soundfiles.
 The general music must sound pleasing and as expected for the grade.
 Based on what we buy as supposedly playing EX, you'll be delighted with how nice ours sound.
 Any record down to G should "Play" properly, ie the needle follows the groove without skipping from intro to outro, but what it SOUNDS like through quality hi-fi is what Play Testing should mean.
+MP3s of all Stock items show what the record plays like, some older stock items may need checking through for sound quality.

 The photo style was deliberately done on the darker labels to highlight spindle marks that show when you look at the 45.
 Some M or NM will look barely played, but the big hits esp Beatles, Cliff & Elvis got more played at the time & finding high grade labels attracts a premium which we'll charge if the label meets the high grade.
+Our Photo style took us ages to get right to suit the difficult Gold Print on Mauve like early HMV, see one site that only uses scans that are hopeless as the Gold needs lighting to read.

-The run-in & intro gives the playing sound away being the most vulnerable section for damage & dirt.
+This gives the playing sound away being the most vulnerable section for damage & dirt.
 You can hear from trying a few of our soundfiles what our sound quality basically is like.
 Records we sell that are EX or better are good enough to archive digitally, and many records we stock we have done just that with them.

-A note about saying the Record Plays it's grade.
 We Visually Grade & play testing is just that, to see it sounds fine for the visual grade given.
-If VG+ plays EX then this is noted as many buy to play & get bargains.
+If NEAR EX plays NEAR MINT then this is noted as many buy to play & get bargains.
 If we can offer this & not spend eternity doing so, it's worthwhile as it is a Guarantee of Quality too.
 You'll no doubt be even more pleased buying vintage vinyl not needing to guess or having to wash records on arrival, risking leaky labels & other problems.
 See our ebay feedback for buyer opinions.
 You can "Play Grade" a G copy of a loud 50s track & on a Dansette it'll sound fine, some amateurs will say it "plays EX" as the fidelity is low, but it'll still sound noisy on hi-fi.

 Only Grading by "Play Grading" but not Visual Grading is so unreliable

-to the point of worthlessness.
 For a start, Hi-fi is so varying in quality & what you may be used to & then hearing thru another system can easily blind you to the hi-fi facts!
 So many factors in quality of equipment used, ie you may boast a £500 Exotic cartridge (wasteful to play vintage vinyl!) but your transistor amp with a muffly fuzzy bassy phono stage powered by a DC power supply with high AC ripple, an amp section with layers of heavy NFB to disguise it's crappiness (even at £2000 sadly), ceramic capacitors used for high frequency work instead of polystyrene ones, unmatched basic resistors, unbiased valve stages & weedy 5-inch 'bass' drivers on your £1000 speakers just isn't hifi even if some expert raves about it's "sound"!
-Anyone raving about "how great" a basic amp like the Rogers Cadet III is does not know hi-fi at all & is spinning you a line!
-If you know circuitry, look at what the RCIII does to a line level source...

 Buyer Expectations.

 The 1950s Rock & Roll era is nearly 60 years ago, The Beatles hit nearly 50 years ago.
 Even Punk is 35 years ago.
 Records are OLD USED items that age as everything does.
 "Good Condition for it's Age" is not Collector Grade!
-Most records have "Aged Too Much" & are of little value or interest.
+Most records have "Aged Too Much" & are of little value or interest unless genuinely rare or unusual.
 You may play your expensive Records on a Radiogram or Dansette, or a £20k system with valves & 15" speakers: how any comparison of sound quality can be made there is impossible.
 Some buyers demand a groove-by groove breakdown and ask if it has any distortion, ignoring many 60s records are badly mastered, is that not distortion?
-Asking if the run in on a 40 year old 45 plays Silently is equally pointless, we've bought ones "that play with no noise" well they don't on a Dansette but very obviously do on a £10k hifi!
+Asking if the run in on a 40 year old 45 plays Silently is equally pointless, we've bought ones "that play with no noise" well they don't on a Dansette but very obviously do on a £10k hifi.
 Experience is what stops the foolish questions & how newbies will learn vinyl is another thing.
+UPDATE: After many years of not getting those awful buyers demanding 50+ year old Used Mint Top Grade records are Brand New, one USA one messages via ebay, thankfully before buying anything.
+We do put "Mint is Top Grade Used not Brand New" even.
+There is no way to deal with these rude buyers so instantly block them as they are a nightmare.
+They are too ingorant to see others regularly buying M or NM are delighted with them, these dreamers demand 'Brand New' for their ignorance of us as a seller & have the cheek to quote Discogs grading, well let them taste the reality of getting badly overgraded items missing tears, writing or even major damage as they only use stock photos.
+We've had tiresome buyers see a NM copy of a very rare 60+ year old item for them to say "we'll wait for a Mint one".
+How mindless that is, but these sort of dreamers thankfully are very much in the minority now, if they are the fools who pay £200 for Paul McCartney LPs dressed up with sickening BS hype, or 10x the price for a "rare matrix" on a common Pink Floyd 'The Wall' LP.
+Be sure there are very few dealers like us who do 2 sided pics & soundfiles of the actual record.
+One site with mediocre stock & not even listing catalog numbers, no pics, no soundfiles gets rated top 5 best online shop.
+We really aren't bothered to 'compete' with that.

-Remember, not every record is made to today's precision and it's not right to expect that every record will play with a very quiet background, as CD & MP3 have made buyers expect.
+and it's not right to expect that every record will play with a very quiet background, as CD & MP3 have made buyers expect.
 CD has made buyers realise how noisy their vinyl records are!
 78s are even noisier!
 Old tapes we made pre CD-R days are full of clicks & pops we'd not tolerate now.
 Our play checking takes this into account, ie USA vinyl can be pressed on cheap vinyl that will have some surface noise, a low-level hiss, even if unplayed mint.
-Many records are poorly mastered in many ways, making the audio perfection some unrealistically expect from a 20-50+ year old item impossible as it was never there on the original 45s.
-A record we send you will sound great on the basis of how it was made & not need any further work.
+Many records are poorly mastered in many ways, many are cut too loud or are distorted making the audio perfection some unrealistically expect from a 20-50+ year old item impossible as it was never there on the original 45s.
+Plenty are Dubbed from other Vinyl copies even.
+But this is the Charm of Vintage Goods.
+If you can't accept this, then don't buy Vintage.
+A record we send you will sound great on the basis of how it was made & not need any further work washing it.
 As an idea of what we discovered, a proper wash will sort out 99% of records to play as you'd expect.
 Beyond visual damage such as scratches or groove wear, the other tiny amount improve after a few plays to be as you'd like.
+We put MP3 Soundfiles of all tracks to show how they play, some MP3s are better quality & some we need to redo as the sample rate is out of date.

-VINYL GRADING: We visually grade under a strong 100w lamp which shows all faults.
-This is why many have notes like 'B=EX' for accuracy of grading.
-To some, a warped record some may knock down a grade or two.
-This is not professional grading.
 The way to describe professionally is to grade it overall ignoring the fault & add the fault separately as a qualifier, eg NM with "Slight Warp" added.
 An EX record with a clicky scratch is NOT a VG record, it is still an EX record but with a clicky scratch and needs stating as such, as the buyer may not want a clicky record at any grade.
-Not play grading, as some jokers who play grade 'it plays like new' are usually using a Dansette & on arrival you'll only be upset with your VG-.
-See below for our Grade definitions, which may differ from yours.

 SEE BELOW FOR FULL GRADE DESCRIPTIONS

-, we keep adding text to this page & it goes further down the page, but it's worth reading on as some nice info to read in between.
+we keep adding text to this page & it goes further down the page, but it's worth reading on as some nice info to read in between.

-LABEL & COVER GRADING:
+LABEL & COVER GRADING

 These you can see to decide yourselves in the photos, a picture of both sides of the labels & sleeve tells far more.
 Look closely, faults such as 'wol' or 'tol' are noted as some are hard to spot, but look at what it means as 'wol' might just be one small initial.
 Covers are given a basic grade & edge splits you can't see are noted, the rest such as writing stickers, as with labels, is shown in the photo.

-WARPED RECORDS we list if the Record plays & sounds OK, regardless of what the warp looks like.
+we list if the Record plays & sounds OK, regardless of what the warp looks like.

-Records as we've stated, are not always made to high standards when new: some are pressed on cheap vinyl that will always have surface noise, records badly mastered with distortion beyond that in the actual recording, ie loud clipping noises as amps max out.
+some are pressed on cheap vinyl that will always have surface noise, records badly mastered with distortion beyond that in the actual recording, ie loud clipping noises as amps max out.
 You also get on some 50s USA vinyl & some UK 60s Decca pressings, records that are mastered with a non-standard stylus, leading to playing with a standard stereo one making a muffly hissy sound as the too-narrow stylus rides the too-wide groove's bottom, missing the music!
 See below for more on this bewildering subject.
 A record graded Mint is aware of these weaknesses, eg a UK reggae record dubbed from a noisy JA copy doesn't play without noise, but the UK copy we have is Mint IS Mint, it can be no less as that is how it was made.
 A lot of UK pressed Reggae from 1960-early 70s is really badly mastered, much dubbed from JA vinyl with little care for Hifi values.

 RECORD GRADING